 Flashes of light and new floaters are a combination of symptoms that cause concern to every ophthalmologist as they may indicate a tear in the retina or the beginnings of a retinal detachment.
 Many patients have these symptoms and are told by their ophthalmologist that everything is fine, but a small percentage of people with these symptoms need serious treatment and are at some degree of risk for the loss of all of the sight in the eye.
 A comprehensive examination of your eyes by an ophthalmologist (Eye-MD) is required immediately.

-- Q How common is uveal coloboma?
+- Q How is episcleritis treated?

 - Q How can I lower my risk of eye problems?